jzombie/pipper/README.md

 ```

 Now, you can use Pipper as a global command by typing `pipper` in your terminal.

-### Commands

-Pipper supports the following commands:

-- `create`: Create a Python virtual environment.

-- `activate`: Display activation instructions for the virtual environment.

-- `install`: Install packages listed in the `requirements.txt` file in the virtual environment.

-- `freeze`: Freeze the installed packages into the `requirements.txt` file.

-- `uninstall`: Uninstall ALL packages listed in the `requirements.txt` file from the virtual environment.

-- `run`: Execute a Python script within the virtual environment.

-- `test`: Run unit tests within the virtual environment, using Python's unittest library.

 ### Custom Python Environment